ortus-docs/contentbox-docs/installation/system_requirements.md

 ```

-> **Info** If you will not be using any ForgeBox download deployments then you do not need to enable write permissions for `layouts, modules, and widgets`.
+> **Info** If you will not be using any ForgeBox download deployments then you do not need to enable write permissions for `themes, modules_user, and widgets`.